Suspicious Package Sent to Robert De Niro in New York City

 By 7:30 a.m., police confirmed the package had been removed and warned of a heavy police presence in the area as the investigation continues.

-It was also confirmed early Thursday that former Vice President Joe Biden was also sent a similar package that, officials told NBC News, was discovered at a postal facility in New Castle, Delaware.
+It was also newly confirmed that former Vice President Joe Biden was sent a similar package that, officials told NBC News, was discovered at a postal facility in New Castle, Delaware.

-Earlier in the week, packages containing pipe bombs were sent to former President Barack Obama, former Secretary of State Hillary Clinton, former CIA Director John Brennan, former Attorney General Eric Holder and investor George Soros.
+Earlier in the week, packages containing pipe bombs were addressed and sent to former President Barack Obama, former Secretary of State Hillary Clinton, former CIA Director John Brennan, former Attorney General Eric Holder and business magnate George Soros.
+The one addressed to Brennan was sent to CNN at the Time Warner Center, which was evacuated on Wednesday.

 (E! and NBC News are both part of the NBCUniversal family.)